ChillAndImprove/ThreagilePlus/README.md

 I find myself unable to dedicate the required time to address these bugs promptly.

-I am looking forward to dedicating more time to this project in the near future.

 ## Getting Started

 To start using Threagile Plus, follow these steps: